dsiranjeevi26-cmd/OIBSIP/CyberSecurity-Task8-WiresharkTrafficCapture/README.md

 - Connection Header
 - Accept Header

-Because HTTP does not encrypt data, anyone monitoring the network can read this information.
+Because HTTP traffic is not encrypted, anyone monitoring the network can read this information.

 ---

 # Why Unencrypted HTTP Traffic Is Dangerous

-HTTP sends data in plain text.
+HTTP sends information in plain text without encryption.

-Anyone connected to the same network can capture packets using tools such as Wireshark and view transmitted information.
+An attacker connected to the same network can capture packets using tools such as Wireshark and read sensitive information.

-Risks include:
+Potential risks include:

+- Username theft
 - Password theft
-- Username theft
 - Session hijacking
 - Information disclosure
-- Man-in-the-Middle attacks
+- Man-in-the-Middle (MITM) attacks

 ---